-PHOSPHORUS READINGS DURING NUTRITIONAL BALANCING PROGRAMS
+INTERESTING PHOSPHORUS READINGS DURING NUTRITIONAL BALANCING PROGRAMS

 In these cases, toxic metals, especially lead, had been displacing the phosphorus level upwards.
 As the toxic metal is eliminated from the body, the hair phosphorus decreases to where it should be.
 This phenomenon is called displacement.

 Another possibility is that as certain toxic metals are removed from the body, they may temporarily interfere with protein biosynthesis and cause a lower phosphorus reading.
-More research is needed on this topic.

 1. A hair phosphorus level greater than 16 mg%.